unbit/uwsgi-docs/tutorials/DynamicProxying.rst

    route-run = rpcvar:MYNODE the_mapper ${HTTP_HOST}
    ; print the MYNODE variable (just for fun) route-run = log:${MYNODE}
-   ; proxy the request to the choosen backend node route-run = http:${MYNODE}
+   ; proxy the request to the chosen backend node route-run = http:${MYNODE}

    ; enable offloading for automagic non-blocking behaviour